Lightning-AI/litgpt/tutorials/prepare_dataset.md

 - `ignore_index`: Explicitely which index to ignore when preparing the dataset.

-So you can simply modify the command and here is an example of how to run the `prepare_csv.py` scripts with these additional arguments
+To use the the settings described above, you can add the respective command line arguments when calling `prepare_csv.py` as shown in the example below:

 ```bash
 python scripts/prepare_csv.py test_data.csv \